-Further on, the whole IPFIX SELECTOR MIB module is maintained by IANA.
-Additions to this MIB module are subject to Expert Review [RFC5226], i.e., review by one of a group of experts designated by an IETF Area Director.
+Additions to this sub-registry are subject to Expert Review [RFC5226], i.e., review by one of a group of experts designated by an IETF Area Director.
 The group of experts MUST check the requested MIB objects for completeness and accuracy of the description.
 Requests for MIB objects that duplicate the functionality of existing objects SHOULD be declined.
 The smallest available OID SHOULD be assigned to new MIB objects.
-The specification of new MIB objects SHOULD follow the structure specified in Section 6 and MUST be published using a well-established and persistent publication medium.
+The specification of new MIB objects SHOULD follow the structure specified in Section 6.1 and MUST be published using a well-established and persistent publication medium.
 The experts will initially be drawn from the Working Group Chairs and document editors of the IPFIX and PSAMP Working Groups.